Luiggi33/sftp-changed-upload-action/README.md

 This GitHub Action allows you to automate the upload of changed and new files to an SFTP server using lftp.

-## Heavy WIP
+## Current Status

-This is still in the workings, this won't work in the current state, but I am hopeful that it will in the future
+This repository is currently in the working, you should not use it in the current state.
+Everything before v2 will probably be broken.

 ## Usage